Etty Glazer

 Etty Glazer, wife of South African businessman Bernard Glazer, and her 22 month old son Sammy, were kidnapped for ransom on 30 March 1966.
 They were both returned safely after a ransom of ZAR 140,000 (South African Rand) was paid to the kidnappers.
-The kidnapper's house was quickly identified by police, and four suspects were arrested, with most of the ransom money been retrieved.
+The kidnapper's house was quickly identified by police, and four suspects were arrested, with most of the ransom money being retrieved.